Pine oil poisoning

 Pine oil is a germ-killer and disinfectant.
 This article discusses poisoning from swallowing pine oil.

-Pine oil (terpenes)
+Pine oil (terpenes) is the poisonous ingredient.

 - Various cleaning products

 Pine oil poisoning can affect many parts of the body.